 Controlling has only two sub-categories: Update tasks completion and Work & Cost tracking.
 The latter offers several options to view and change several fields, as is shown in the screen shot below:

 It looked like I had a long day ahead of me as I started setting up my project and using the tens of entries and checkboxes that detailed every little detail of my newly created project.
 As if the confusion created by the innumerable categories, sub-categories and sub sub-categories wasn’t enough, the language used left me wondering if I should go to business school to understand it.
 One checkbox allowed me to “Try to keep the work when changing resources/duration (make task work-driven).”
 Upon hovering on the checkbox a long explanation shows up though not for long enough so that I can find out in less than four hovers that the explanation doesn’t make that much more sense than what I’d just read.
 Since the quick tutorial at the top of the window didn’t clarify further, I resorted to the online tutorial, a long list of topics that would amount to a textbook and that didn’t help much.
 Again, I wondered if an experienced project manager in a business-related field would be the best person to understand all of the language used.

 Rational Plan contains too many features that I didn’t find much use for and it is one of the most cumbersome programs I’ve tried.
 I wouldn’t recommend it for the average user.

 The program is developed by Stand By Soft for Mac OS and Windows.
 Prices range from $25 for an educational single project license to $98 for a regular multi project license.

-rationalplan, Rationalplan review, Rational Plan, rational plan review, project management software reviews, rationalplan reviews, rational plan software reviews, review the rational for just in time, rationalplan project management, IT project management plan review
+rationalplan, Rationalplan review, Rational Plan, rational plan review, project management software reviews, rationalplan reviews, rational plan software reviews, rational project management, rational planner software, IT project management plan review